stevenjmesser/visitmy.website/_posts/2020-08-15-essentials-for-starting-and-joining-product-teams.md

 ## Being agile

 - We need to know how big the problem is, it'll help us work out when we're done.
+- Estimation can be a useful exercise.
+Be clear on why estimates are needed and how they’ll be used.
 - If you’ve got no idea how to build something, start in the middle with a time-boxed alpha.
 Then re-plan.
 Progress is better than perfection.
 - Reach, impact, confidence, effort, and urgency are universal prioritisation criteria.
 - Try not to rush cards through: take time to gather context and understand the problem holistically.